DevilishSpirits/arcollect/README.md

 ## About privacy
 Arcollect by itself does not collect any data or statistics, it is not a spyware.
 Only your artworks and settings are stored inside your personal folder and stay there.

-When saving artworks, Arcollect must download them and does not hide himself to the platforms, it fill the [`User-Agent`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent).
-But unless you are using [Tor Browser](https://www.torproject.org/) for legitimate reasons, it's okay.
+When saving artworks, Arcollect download artworks politely to the server (explicit [`User-Agent`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent), caching, ...) like your normal browser would do, plus with stricter encryption requirements.

 ### Webextension permissions
 The webextension require some permissions to works: